Decrypting BitLocker Drive on Fedora

 Now I had to find a way to decrypt the BitLocker-locked drive on my Fedora system.

-First I tried a package called dislocker
+First I tried a package called dislocker, but that didn’t work well.

 It actually segfaulted on me when I ran the command

-.
+Next, I found a thread that recommended using the program cryptsetup.
 It usually comes with systems that have LUKS (Linux Unified Key Setup).
-This program shipped with an extension called bitlk
+This program shipped with an extension called bitlk for working with BitLocker-encrypted partitions.

-, I placed my recovery key in a plain file bitlocker.key
+To prepare the open-command with bitlk, I placed my recovery key in a plain file bitlocker.key, making sure not to include any newline characters.

-I used the older syntax to provide the key, open the encrypted drive and give it the name aux-drive
+I used the older syntax to provide the key, open the encrypted drive and give it the name aux-drive.

 This partially failed though, with this debug message: